 * Chart courtesy of information found on QuantumHealth.com

 Choosing an Eye Vitamins Brand That’s Right For You

-When choosing a brand of eye vitamins it is a good idea to compare vitamin and mineral content to daily requirements, and of course, prices (see chart below).
+When choosing a brand of eye vitamins it is a good idea to compare vitamin and mineral content to daily requirements, and of course, prices.
 Vitamins made for the eye should contain Vitamins A, C, E, B2, and the minerals Zinc and Selenium.

 Eye vitamins now may contain the newly discovered antioxidant Lutein.
 Lutein is an antioxidant whose true value is still being studied, but it is already attracting much attention.
 Lutein is concentrated mostly in the retina, lens, and macula, which suggests that it helps keep the eyes healthy.

-You should be careful when taking specially formulated eye vitamins.
-This is especially critical for smokers, as tests have linked beta-carotene to certain diseases in smokers.
-So, if you are a smoker, it is better to look for eye vitamins with no beta-carotene.
-We do not promote any eye vitamins, but we do provide a list of a few of the most popular on our links page.
-It is a good idea to compare eye vitamins to make sure the ones you take are going to give you what you need.
+It bears repeating here; be careful when taking specially formulated eye vitamins.
+This is especially critical for smokers, as tests have linked beta-carotene to certain diseases in smokers such as lung cancer.
+So, if you are a current or past smoker, it is better to look for eye vitamins with no beta-carotene.